toddjm/projects/accendero/README.md

 ### Installation Instructions

+0. This does not work on Windows 10, therefore I only guarantee on a Mac (I'm on Monterey 12.6, M2 chipset).
 1. Install a fresh version of [Anaconda Navigator](https://www.anaconda.com/).
-2. In a terminal window on a Mac or an Anaconda Prompt terminal on Windows, go to where you will clone this repo.
+2. In a terminal window on a Mac, go to where you will clone this repo.
-3. Do `git clone git@github.com:toddjm/projects.git`.
+3. Do `git clone https://github.com/toddjm/projects.git`.
 Note that this might not work, in which case you should download the zip file from the projects repo.
 4. Change directories so you are in projects/accendero.
-5. Do `conda create --name my_virtual_env && conda activate my_virtual_env`
-6. In the cloned repo, try using conda for the install:
-  `conda install --file requirements.txt -c conda-forge`
-6. If you wish to install packages using `pip`:
-  `pip install -r requirements_pip.txt`
+5. In Anaconda Navigator, import the file `accendero_env.yaml` in the Environments tab.
+6. In Anaconda Navigator Home, you will see accendero_env in the channels window at the top.
-7.
+7. Launch JupyterLab.
+8. Open both Jupyter notebooks, and run the Data_Acquisition_and_Analysis_IC50 one first.
+It will take a few minutes to run.
+Note that you might have to rerun cells 5 and 6 in order for the nglview widget image to render.